Justin Shaffer: Atlanta Falcons

-Shaffer was drafted in the sixth round with the 190th pick by the Atlanta Falcons in the 2022 NFL Draft.
+Shaffer was selected in the sixth round with the 190th pick by the Atlanta Falcons in the 2022 NFL draft.
 He was waived on August 30 and re-signed to the practice squad.
 He signed a reserve/future contract on January 9, 2023.

+On August 29, 2023, Shaffer was waived by the Falcons and re-signed to the practice squad.
+Following the end of the 2023 regular season, he signed a reserve/future contract on January 10, 2024.
+Shaffer was released by the Falcons on March 28.

+San Antonio Brahmas

+On October 21, 2024, Shaffer was signed by the San Antonio Brahmas of the United Football League (UFL).
+He was released on March 20, 2025.

 Personal life

-Shaffer is first cousins with DeAngelo Malone who also was drafted by the Falcons in the 2022 NFL Draft.
+Shaffer is first cousins with DeAngelo Malone, who was also selected by the Falcons in the 2022 NFL draft.